Table of Contents

 What is GDPR?

 The General Data Protection Regulation is a regulatory law for data protection and privacy in the European Union and the European Economic Area.
 GDPR is an important element of the EU privacy law.
 It is said to be the toughest security law in the world.
 The regulation came into effect on May 25, 2018.
-GDPR imposes harsh fines on those who violate its privacy and security requirements with penalties reaching tens of millions of euros.
+It is a crucial component of EU privacy law, imposing severe fines on violators of its privacy and security requirements, including those related to GDPR cookie policy, with penalties reaching tens of millions of euros.

 Why do you need GDPR Compliance?